eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 #### **App.tsx**

 In App.tsx do the following:
-- Create component state that keeps track of all the pokemon from the API-request.
+- Create component state that store all the pokemon from the API-request `HelperAPI.getPokemon()`.
 - The request must be called on the first render only.

 <details><summary>🔑 Solution</summary>